Xelvanta/roblox-multilauncher/README.md

-# roblox-multilauncher
+# Roblox Multilauncher | Multi-Instance Support for Roblox

+Roblox MultiLauncher is a lightweight, multi-instance Roblox launcher that allows you to bypass Roblox's default singleton restriction, enabling you to run multiple accounts simultaneously.
+Unlike the official Roblox client, which automatically shuts down new instances when launched, Roblox MultiLauncher lets you easily manage multiple sessions without interference.
+With seamless system tray integration, you can keep the app running in the background, ensuring a smooth and efficient experience while playing or testing across multiple Roblox accounts.

 ## Disclaimer

 This project is a **fork** of the original [MultiBloxy](https://github.com/Zgoly/MultiBloxy).
 The code provided here is offered under the **MIT License** unless otherwise stated.
 By using this app, you agree to the terms of the license.
 For more information on the license and usage, refer to the [LICENSE](LICENSE) file in the repository.

-This fork includes enhancements, bug fixes, and optimizations for better performance and compatibility.
+This fork includes **enhancements**, **bug fixes**, and **optimizations** for better performance and compatibility with the latest versions of Roblox and Windows.

-## Features
+## Key Features

-- **Multi-Account Support**: Run multiple Roblox accounts simultaneously with ease.
+- **Multi-Instance Support**: Easily run multiple Roblox instances simultaneously.
 - **System Tray Integration**: Minimize the app to the system tray for quick access and background operation.
-- **Customization Options**: Easily adjust settings via the system tray menu (right-click on the icon).
-- **Lightweight**: Designed to run efficiently with minimal resource consumption.
+- **Lightweight and Efficient**: Optimized for minimal resource consumption and fast performance.

 ## Prerequisites